 Farming

-Drones are even being used in the agriculture industry to observe the crop conditions from above and make improved choices when it comes to fertilization, harvesting, and planting.
-They are also being used as agriculture and environmental monitoring tools as they allow to scan and comprehend changes in bigger properties, ranches, forests, and other land areas.
-Agricultural drone technologies are also being used to track livestock movement and detect forest fires, which is more and more relevant these days.
+Drones are being used in the agriculture industry to observe crop conditions from above and make improved choices when it comes to fertilization, harvesting, and planting.
+They are also being used as agriculture and environmental monitoring tools as they allow us to scan and comprehend changes in bigger properties, ranches, forests, and other land areas.
+Agricultural drone technologies are also being used to track livestock movement and detect forest fires, which is becoming more and more relevant these days.
 All of these features not only save time and money for the farmers but also improve productivity levels in the agriculture industry.

 Military and defense

 AI drones are heavily used in the military and defense sector to develop unmanned weapons to fight opponents during wars.
-AI military drones are also used for guarding borders, ensuring security, tracking the weather conditions, performing successful safety inspections, and delivering food and supplies.
+AI military drones are also used for guarding borders, ensuring security, tracking weather conditions, performing successful safety inspections, and delivering food and supplies.

 Manufacturing and industrial: [Client use case]